epfl-ada/ada-2023-project-datacuisiniers/README.md

 # Timeline : #

-Proposition:
-Now - December: Each team member works on their definition of success
+Until the end of P2 : Each team member works on their definition of success

+End of november :
+We group our analysis and see whether there are trade-off in success.
+Do the same features guarantee success along many dimensions?
+Based on our results, work on interactive tools described above

+December : Text and writing of the story

+//insert Gantt diagram

+# Organization within the team : #

   Malo: Presence in many movies/longevity?
   Nino: Revenues
   Quentin: Google trends?
   Anaëlle: Awards?
   Pascal: Ratings

-December:
-  We group our analysis and see whether there are trade-off in success.
-Do the same features guarantee success along many dimensions?
-  Based on our results, work on interactive tools described above

-December - January: Text and writing of the story

-//insert Gantt diagram

-# Organization within the team : #

-//insert

 ada-2023-project-datacuisiniers created by GitHub Classroom